shohho/WhosThatPokemon/README.md

-#Who's that Pokemon?
+# Amazon Echo Skill - Who's that Pokemon?

-##Amazon Echo - Alexa skill to guess the name of the Pokemon displayed in the Alexa app.
+An Alexa skill built in Javascript to mimic the "Who's that Pokemon?" quiz from the Pokemon TV series.
+It displays an image sprite from the Pokemon API to the user's Alexa mobile app, and the user verbally guesses to their Echo device.

-Uses the Pokemon API's image sprites
+This skill was identified as a top skill in the Alexa skills store.